asafyish/picom/README.md

 ### picom.end()

-Stop all timers, stops the server from accepting new connections and keeps existing connections and inform consul.io.
+Stop all timers, inform consul.io, stops the server from accepting new connections and keeps existing connections.